UWPCE-PythonCert/ProgrammingInPython/_sources/modules/BasicPython.rst.txt

 Text:
   -  ``"a bit of text"``
   -  ``'a bit of text'``
   - (either single or double quotes work -- why?
-If you don't know try looking it up in one of the referenced sources!)
+If you don't know, try looking it up in one of the referenced sources!)

 Boolean values:
   -  ``True``